 14. Find the Hidden Letters

 “Bury” plastic or wooden letters in a sand table or sand box.
-Ask your child to name the letters as they are discovered.
+Ask children to name the letters as they are discovered.

-All of these ideas can help to strengthen your child’s early literacy skills.
+All of these ideas for teaching letter recognition can help to strengthen a child’s early literacy skills.

 This is the key to learning.